Market

 generally accepted in India, of the state of affairs of

-year ended on that date.
+equity for the year ended on that date.

 Basis for Opinion

-We conducted our audit of the standalone financial
+We conducted our audit of the Standalone Financial

-statements in accordance with the Standards on Auditing
+Statements in accordance with the Standards on Auditing

 (SAs) specified under section 143(10) of the Companies

-Our responsibilities under those Standards are further
+Act, 2013.
+Our responsibilities under those Standards

-requirements that are relevant to our audit of the
+ethical requirements that are relevant to our audit of the

-Standalone financial statements under the provisions
+Standalone Financial Statements under the provisions

 of the Companies Act, 2013 and the Rules thereunder,